Bling, bling, Webb snaps Neptune’s rarely-seen rings

 Webb's Near-Infrared Camera (NIRCam) image of Neptune, taken on July 12, 2022, brings the planet's rings into full focus for the first time in more than three decades.

-“Webb’s Near-Infrared Camera (NIRCam) image of Neptune, taken on July 12, 2022, brings the planet’s rings into full for the first in more than three decades”.
-Image: , ESA, CSA, STScI | Processing: Joseph DePasquale
+“Webb’s Near-Infrared Camera (NIRCam) image of Neptune, taken on July 12, 2022, brings the planet’s rings into full focus for the first time in more than three decades”.
+Image: NASA, ESA, CSA, STScI | Processing: Joseph DePasquale

-This story originally appeared on Popular Science.
+This originally appeared on Popular Science.

 When you think of planets with rings, Saturn normally takes the cake for its iconic icy spirals.
 But, Saturn isn’t the only planet in our solar system that the universe put a ring on.
-As a matter of fact, the James Webb Space Telescope (JWST) just capture the clearest view of Neptune’s rings in over 30 years.
+As a matter of fact, the James Webb Space Telescope (JWST) capture the clearest of Neptune’s rings in over 30 years.

 A fresh view of Neptune’s rings

-“It has been three decades since we last saw these faint, dusty rings, and this is the first time we’ve seen them in the infrared,” said Heidi Hammel, a Neptune system expert and interdisciplinary scientist for Webb, in a press release.
+has been three decades since we last saw these faint, dusty rings, and this is the first time we’ve seen them in the infrared,” said Heidi Hammel, a Neptune system expert and interdisciplinary scientist for Webb, in a press release.

 In 1989, NASA’s Voyager 2 became the first spacecraft to observe Neptune during its late 80’s flyby.
 Now, JWST has taken this crisp image of the planet’s rings—some of which have not been detected since that mission over three decades ago.
 The photo clearly shows Neptune’s finer bands of dust, in addition to the bright and narrow rings.